 Truss rods exert a compressive force of about 20 pounds in opposition to string tension, which is about 150 pounds in most guitars.
 For the truss rod to provide the required compression in the desired direction, it is important to ensure that

-- Truss rod is seated deeply in the neck.
+- The truss rod is seated deeply in the neck.

-- Its channel is firmly glued over with strongly built square dowel.
+- Its channel is firmly glued over with a strongly built square dowel.

-- Fingerboard must be solid with more wood and glued properly..
+- The fingerboard must be solid with more wood and glued properly.

-The compression by truss rod in the wood below is provided by pushing against the dowel and fingerboard above.
-A truss rod too close to the fingerboard, flimsy neck or less wood above the rod will not yield the desired results.
-In most cases, tightening the rod will reduce relief and loosening increase it.
+The compression by the truss rod in the wood below is provided by pushing against the dowel and fingerboard above.
+A truss rod too close to the fingerboard, flimsy neck, or less wood above the rod will not yield the desired results.
+In most cases, tightening the rod will reduce relief, and loosening increases it.

-Warping in direction of the relief, a concave distortion, is called as the forward warp or forward bow or simply bow.
+Warping in direction of the relief, a concave distortion is called the forward warp or forward bow, or simply bow.
 Necks with metal truss rods are less likely to warp, but in extreme circumstances can warp.

-Warping in direction, opposite to the relief, or convex distortion is called as back bow or reverse warp.
+Warping in direction, opposite to the relief, or convex distortion is called a back bow or reverse warp.

-In case of forward bow, you may have buzzing problem in 1st to 5th and 12th to last fret, as string height will be less in these areas.
+In the case of a forward bow, you may have a buzzing problem in the 1st to 5th and 12th to the last fret, as string height will be less in these areas.
 In reverse warp, you may face buzz in the middle frets from 6th to 12th.

 Looking for string height in the middle frets (5th to 7th) will give you an idea about the subtle bow.
 To diagnose or measure the relief, do the following

 - Place a Capo on the first fret.
-This will eliminate nut from the consideration.
+This will eliminate nuts from the consideration.

-- To check relief, you can insert standard business card in the middle frets.
-If business card is unable to pass easily, you have a reverse bow.
-If the card is able to pass with big gap visible, you have forward bow.
+- To check relief, you can insert a standard business card in the middle frets.
+If a business card is unable to pass easily, you have a reverse bow.
+If the card is able to pass with a big gap visible, you have a forward bow.

 - To measure the relief, you can use feeler gauges.

-Use of truss rod for warp treatment is ineffective, unless it is in the relief area and warping is very limited.
+The use of truss rods for warp treatment is ineffective unless it is in the relief area and warping is very limited.

-The three most common ways to to join guitar neck and body is with a Dovetail joint, Mortise & Tenon joint and Bolted Necks.
-Dovetail and Mortise joints are also sometimes called as Set joints.
+The three most common ways to join guitar neck and body are with a Dovetail joint, Mortise & Tenon joint, and Bolted Necks.
+Dovetail and Mortise joints are also sometimes called Set joints.

-Traditional method in Acoustic guitars is to use Dovetail joint.
+- The traditional method in Acoustic guitars is to use the Dovetail joint.
 Dovetail tenon in the heel fits into a mortise cut into the heel block.
-Heel block is also called as the head block.
-It si solid piece of wood mounted directly under the fingerboard.
-Heel block is visible through the sound hole.
+The heel block is also called the head block.
+It is a solid piece of wood mounted directly under the fingerboard.
+The heel block is visible through the sound hole.

-Straight cut Mortise and Tenon joints.
-These have straight cuts at 90° instead of angled joints as in case of Dovetail joints.
+- Straight cut Mortise and Tenon joints.
+These have straight cuts at 90° instead of angled joints as in the case of Dovetail joints.

-Bolted On type necks are simply bolted through the heel block and attached using butt joint and bolts.
+- Bolted On type necks are simply bolted through the heel block and attached using the butt joint and bolts.
 Typically four or six bolts are used in this joint.
-This joint is easiest to assemble and adjust out of all types.
+This joint is the easiest to assemble and adjust out of all types.

-Earlier bolt on type guitar were associated with inexpensive guitars.
+Earlier bolt-on type guitars were associated with inexpensive guitars.
 Now even reputable manufacturers use this joint on their good instruments.
-Even with expensive guitars using other types of joints, string pressure takes its toll with passage of time.
+Even with expensive guitars using other types of joints, string pressure takes its toll with the passage of time.
 This requires the neck to be dismantled and reset every 20 – 25 years.
 Bolted on necks are more conducive to these resets.

-Classical guitars use either (a) large sized mortise and tenon joint on a large heel block or (b) Combination one piece heel and heel block, In this arrangement a groove is provided to mount guitar’s shoulders.
+- Classical guitars use either (a) large-sized mortise and tenon joint on a large heel block or (b) a combination one piece heel and heel block, In this arrangement a groove is provided to mount the guitar’s shoulders.

-In this article we have introduced functions of guitar neck, neck material and contours, relief, truss rod and its adjustment, warping and its treatment and neck joints.
-In our next article we shall focus on fingerboard and frets.
+In this article, we have introduced the functions of the guitar neck, neck material and contours, relief, truss rod, and its adjustment, warping and its treatment, and neck joints.
+In our next article, we shall focus on fingerboards and frets.
 We request you to write to us for any clarifications.